Coveo indexing pipeline

 • When you create a source of a given type, a set of standard fields and mappings are automatically created.
 This source standard metadata is therefore automatically available in the index fields.

-• When you want to leverage custom metadata, you must create target Coveo index fields to host these metadata values and create mappings to set the Coveo index field values with the appropriate metadata or literal fix content (see Manage fields).
+• When you want to leverage custom metadata, create target Coveo index fields to host these metadata values and create mappings to set the Coveo index field values with the appropriate metadata or literal fix content.
+See Manage fields for details on this process.

 This stage further processes item fields and metadata to optimize index efficiency.